-We use precipitation and column water vapor retrievals from the Tropical Rainfall Measuring Mission (TRMM; Kummerow et al. 2000), specifically the TRMM Microwave Imager (TMI) processed by Remote Sensing Systems (RSS) with the improved Hilburn and Wentz (2008) algorithm (version 4 TMI; also known as UMORA) that updates Wentz and Spencer (1998).
+We use precipitation and column water vapor retrievals from the Tropical Rainfall Measuring Mission (TRMM; Kummerow et al. 2000), specifically the TRMM Microwave Imager (TMI) processed by Remote Sensing Systems (RSS) with the improved Hilburn and Wentz (2008) algorithm [version 4 TMI, also known as the Unified Microwave Ocean Retrieval Algorithm (UMORA)] that updates Wentz and Spencer (1998).
 We note the caveat that the microwave retrieval uses an empirical relation of precipitation to cloud water; a concurrent radar study will be noted in the text.
+The retrieval is only for ocean regions.
+For SST data, we use the RSS microwave optimally interpolated minimum daily SST product (Gentemann et al. 2003, 2004).
+They normalize daily SST retrievals to a nominal 0800 LT, using an empirical estimate of the diurnal cycle (typically smaller than 0.5°C), while the optimal interpolation addresses what would otherwise be a considerable problem of missing data associated with no SST retrieval under heavy rain.
+Correlation scales of 100 km and 4 days are used, so the SST may be regarded as including information at the atmospheric mesoscale in space or at the synoptic scale in time.

-For tropospheric temperature data, the European Center for Medium Range Weather Forecasting (ECMWF) reanalysis (ERA40; Uppala and coauthors 2005) is used.
-While there are many reasons for caution in using certain variables from the reanalysis data set (Trenberth and Olsen 1988; Yu et al. 1998), the assimilation of microwave sounder unit temperature retrievals lends confidence to aspects with deep vertical structure consistent with the retrieval sensitivity (Spencer and Christy 1992).
-The beginning and end dates of the TMI and ERA40, respectively, determine our analysis period January 1998 through August 2002.
-The ERA40 temperatures are 6 hourly data on a 2.5 by 2.5 degree grid.
-For each TMI observation point, the temperatures from the ERA40 grid box containing it, and at the nearest time are used.
+For tropospheric temperature data, the 40-yr European Center for Medium-Range Weather Forecasts (ECMWF) Re-Analysis (ERA-40; Uppala et al. 2005) is used.
+While there are many reasons for caution in using certain variables from the reanalysis dataset (Trenberth and Olsen 1988; Yu et al. 1998), the assimilation of microwave sounder unit temperature retrievals lends confidence to aspects with deep vertical structure consistent with the retrieval sensitivity (Spencer and Christy 1992).
+The beginning and end dates of the TMI and ERA-40, respectively, determine our analysis period of January 1998 through August 2002.
+The ERA-40 temperatures are 6-hourly data on a $2.5^{\circ} \times 2.5^{\circ}$ grid.
+For each TMI observation point, the temperatures at the nearest time from the ERA-40 grid box containing it are used.